b01/web-env/help.md

         this uses the default docker compose config that comes with this tool.

+        -e Entrypoint for a container.
+Has no effect if -n flag is set.

         -f Path to a docker-compose configuration.

         -c A running container to copy ssh keys and gitconfig